2022 Homeschool Convention

 Joe & Andrea Denner

-With more than two decades experience with discipleship, coaching and counseling, Joe and Andrea have a passion for building strong Kingdom marriages, families and businesses.
-They have been married for almost 30 years, and have been home educating their nine children for almost 25 years.
-Six graduated, three to go!
+With almost three decades experience with discipleship, coaching and counseling, Joe and Andrea have a passion for building strong Kingdom marriages, families and businesses.
+They have been married for over 30 years, and have been home educating their nine children for over 25 years.
+Seven graduated, two to go!

-Joe was engaged in business for eighteen years in several roles within the corporate world before starting his own business twelve years ago.
-He has also served as a pastor or teaching elder for over 20 years.
+Joe was engaged in business for eighteen years in several roles within the corporate world before starting his own business fifteen years ago.
+He has also served as a pastor or teaching elder for over 25 years.
 As a Professional Certified Coach, Joe now focuses on working with small business owners to build legacy and use their businesses as a platform to share Christ.

 Joe & Andrea's Workshops: